 - let their child enjoy their participation at whatever level and avoid setting their own goals on their children at the expense of their child’s enjoyment of the sport.

-- recognise their child’s effort, improvement and successes in every form and encourage him or her to understand that although trying to win is important, that it isn’t the be all and end all when competing.
-Competitions are just as much about learning, improving and doing one’s best as they are about winning.
+- recognise their child’s effort, improvement and successes in every form and encourage him or her to understand that although trying to win is important, that it is not the be all and end all when competing.
+Competitions are just as much about learning, improving, and doing one’s best as they are about winning.

 - understand that all matters concerning selection and deselection are within the purview of the coaching staff.

-- support the efforts of the coaches and committee members and assist where possible by lending your help and expertise to further the objects of the Club.
+- support the efforts of the coaches and committee members and assist where possible by lending your help and expertise to further the objects of the charity.

-- share in the safety and welfare of all members and report any concerns they may have to a coach, the Director of Coaching or to our Club Welfare Officer.
+- share in the safety and welfare of all members and report any concerns they may have to a coach, the Director of Coaching or to our Organisation Welfare Officer.

 - accept that membership of the club is a privilege and not a right and that misconduct on the part of a child or a parent may result in their child’s membership being revoked.

-- refrain from public criticism of the club and it’s coaches and avoid bringing the club into disrepute or in any way acting against the interests of the club.
-Doing so may forfeit your child’s membership of and family’s association with the Club.
+- refrain from public criticism of the club and its coaches and avoid bringing the organisation into disrepute or in any way acting against its interests.
+Doing so may forfeit your child’s membership and family’s association with the club.

-No Code of Conduct can cover every eventuality and the Coaching Team will endeavour to ensure that our policies and codes serve the club and its members practically and effectively and that they are available and communicated to gymnasts and parents alike.
-That said, ignorance of the Club’s policies and this Code of Conduct will provide no refuge or defence in the event of misconduct.
+No Code of Conduct can cover every eventuality and the Coaching Team will endeavour to ensure that our policies, terms and condition serve the organisation and its members practically and effectively and that they are available and communicated to gymnasts and parents alike.
+That said, ignorance of our policies and this Code of Conduct will provide no refuge or defence in the event of misconduct.

 Should parents have any issues, then these should be directed in the first instance to their child’s coach.
 If the matter cannot be resolved, then the Director of Coaching may intervene to resolve matters.
 Complaints will only be accepted in writing or by email and should be addressed to the Director of Coaching.
 Complaints received will be acknowledged in writing.

 Instances of bad behaviour will be dealt with by the coaching staff.
 Matters of misconduct and gross misconduct will be resolved by the Director of Coaching and senior staff as appropriate.
-Appeals against any sanction or expulsion from the Club may be made to the Director of Coaching in writing or by email, whose decision on the matter will be final.
+Appeals against any sanction or termination of membership may be made to the Director of Coaching in writing or by email, whose decision on the matter will be final.

 At some point your child may decide he or she no longer wishes to continue gymnastics.
 It is our wish that all our gymnasts and their parents leave on good terms.
 All gymnasts training ultimately comes to an end for a variety of reasons and we hope that gymnasts may continue with us in a either a coaching or judging capacity, putting something back into the club and the sport and thereby maintaining their interest in gymnastics.
 Nevertheless, we wish everyone well for the future when their time with us comes to an end.

-Leaving on good terms means settling your child’s fees with the club and the gymnasts acknowledging their coaches personally for the time spent developing them during their involvement with the club, demonstrating the mutual respect, good manners and sportsmanship we endeavour to instil in all our members.
+Leaving on good terms means settling your child’s fees and the gymnasts acknowledging their coaches personally for the time spent developing them during their involvement with the organisation, demonstrating the mutual respect, good manners and sportsmanship we endeavour to instil in all our members.